2 Chronicles 8

 The phrase כְּמִשְׁפַּט דָּוִיד אָבִיו ("according to the ordinance of David his father") in verse 14 establishes the principle that governs the Chronicler's view of proper worship: Moses prescribed what sacrifices to offer, and David prescribed how the worship personnel should be organized.
 The priestly divisions go back to 1 Chronicles 24, the Levitical music guilds to 1 Chronicles 25, and the gatekeepers to 1 Chronicles 26.
 Solomon's faithfulness lies in implementing both the Mosaic and Davidic patterns without deviation.

 Verse 15 emphasizes total obedience: the priests, Levites, and gatekeepers did not סָרוּ ("turn aside") from the king's command in any matter.
 The verb סור ("to turn aside") is a key term in Deuteronomic theology, where Israel is repeatedly warned not to "turn aside" from the commandments to the right or to the left (Deuteronomy 5:32; Deuteronomy 17:20).
-By using this verb, the Chronicler places Solomon's administration of worship in the language of covenant faithfulness.
+By using this verb, the Chronicler places Solomon's administration of worship within the language of covenant faithfulness.

 Completion of the Temple and the Ophir Expedition (vv.
 16-18)